Skip to content

 Start Main Content

 In 1956, Hong Kong Baptist College was founded by the Baptist Convention of Hong Kong as a post-secondary college committed to the provision of whole person education.
 In 1983, Hong Kong Baptist College became a fully-funded public tertiary institution.
-It gained university status in 1994 and was renamed Hong Kong Baptist University (HKBU).
+It gained university status and was renamed Hong Kong Baptist University (HKBU) in 1994.

-Today HKBU encompasses eight Faculties/Schools offering a range of undergraduate programmes, associate degree and higher diploma programmes as well as taught postgraduate programmes and research postgraduate programmes leading to the award of master and doctoral degrees.
-It prides itself on its dual focus on teaching and research and encourages service to society among its staff and students.
-Over the years, HKBU has remained committed to academic excellence and the development of the whole person, and has gained a reputation as one of Asia’s finest institutions of higher learning.
+HKBU prides itself on its dual focus on teaching and research and encourages service to society among its staff and students.
+Over the years, the University has remained committed to academic excellence and the development of the whole person and has gained a reputation as one of Asia’s finest institutions of higher learning.

-The University has eight Faculties/Schools - Arts, Business, Chinese Medicine, Communication, Creative Arts, Science, Social Sciences, and Continuing Education, which offer undergraduate and postgraduate programmes in various disciplines.
+The seven Faculties/Schools -- Arts and Social Sciences, Business, Chinese Medicine, Communication, Creative Arts, Science, and Continuing Education -- offer undergraduate and postgraduate programmes in various disciplines.
 Please visit their websites for more details on the programmes offered:

 School of Business